 Changes in interest rates affect the Group's cash flow and results.
-At 31 December 2014, the Group's interest-bearing liabilities totalled EUR 234.5 (2013: 257.8) million.
+At 31 December 2015, the Group's interestbearing liabilities totalled EUR 187.8 (2014: 234.5) million.
 The Group is exposed to interest rate risk associated with long-term loans raised from the European Investment Bank.
-At 31 December 2014, the nominal value of these loans with interest rates tied to the Euribor rate totalled EUR 83.0 (2013: 106.0) million.
-EUR 15.2 million of these loans has been hedged with an interest rate swap for which Orion pays fixed-rate interest.
+At 31 December 2015, the nominal value of these loans with interest rates tied to the Euribor rate totalled EUR 36.7 (2014: 83.0) million.

-The effect of an interest rate rise on net interest expenses has been estimated through a sensitivity analysis in which interest rates are assumed to rise in 2015 in parallel by one percentage point (1%) compared with market interest rates at the end of the reporting period while other factors (including liabilities) remain unchanged.
-The estimated interest expenses of the Group would then rise by EUR 0.7 million in 2015 (before taxes).
-The Group's exposure to a rise in market interest rates is reduced because the Group's money market investments, which at 31 December 2014 totalled EUR 79.0 (2013: 27.0) million, are invested in short-term interest-bearing instruments.
+The effect of an interest rate rise on net interest expenses has been estimated through a sensitivity analysis in which interest rates are assumed to rise in 2016 in parallel by one percentage point (1%) compared with market interest rates at the end of the reporting period while other factors (including liabilities) remain unchanged.
+The estimated interest expenses of the Group would then rise by EUR 0.4 million in 2016 (before taxes) (2015: EUR 0.7 million).

-Cash flow hedge accounting under IAS 39 is applied to the loans hedged with interest rate derivatives.
-At 31 December 2014 a fair value valuation of EUR -0.1 (2013: -0.2) million (before taxes) for interest rate derivatives was recognised in the equity.
-The nominal values of these interest rate derivatives totalled EUR 15.2 (2013: 18.8) million.
-In 2014 EUR -0.1 (2013: -0.1) million due to interest rate derivatives was recognised in net interest expenses.
+Cash flow hedge accounting under IAS 39 was not applied at 31 December 2015, so no fair value valuation for interest rate derivatives has been recognised in the equity (2014: EUR -0.1 million before taxes).
+The nominal values of the interest rate derivatives totalled EUR 11.6 (2014: 15.2) million.
+In 2015 EUR -0.1 (2014: -0.1) million due to interest rate derivatives was recognised in net interest expenses.